 - When driving at night, stay on main streets.
 Don’t wander into neighborhoods you don’t know, keep your car doors locked, and let friends or relatives know you are on the road.

 - Never be afraid to make noise if you are attacked; yell, scream, and try to attract attention.
 The last thing an attacker wants is to have someone notice him.

 - Never give out personal information to someone you don’t know.

 Stay Connected & Stay Safe!

-- Bookmark the University Police Department's website: http://www.csus.edu/police
+- Bookmark the Sacramento State Police Department's website: http://www.csus.edu/police

 - Friend the department on Facebook: https://www.facebook.com/sacstatepolice